Probing new physics with high-multiplicity events: UHE neutrinos at air-shower detector arrays: Features of New Physics events

-Typically, the final state of the sphaleron-induced process consists of $\mathcal{O}(10)$ hadronic jets and a few additional leptons in high energy domain and each particle carries energy about $E \approx M/n_{\rm primary}$, where $M$ is the new physics scale and $n_{\rm primary}$ is the number of primary decay products.
-The high multiplicity of hadronic components leads to lower individual pion's energy $E_\pi\approx E_{\rm CR}/(N_{\pi^\pm} + N_{\pi^0})$ thus the amount of energy loss is relatively smaller before reaching the critical energy, $E_{\rm crit} =(1-10)$ GeV \cite{Matthews:2005sd}.
+Typically, the final state of the sphaleron-induced process consists of $\mathcal{O}(10)$ hadronic jets and a few additional leptons in high energy domain and each particle carries an energy of about $E \approx M/n_{\rm primary}$, where $M$ is the new physics scale and $n_{\rm primary}$ is the number of primary decay products.
+The high multiplicity of hadronic components leads to lower individual pion's energy $E_\pi\approx E_{\rm CR}/(N_{\pi^\pm} + N_{\pi^0})$, thus the amount of energy loss is relatively smaller before reaching the critical energy, $E_{\rm crit} =(1-10)$ GeV \cite{Matthews:2005sd}.
+In Fig.~\ref{Charged_Particle_multiplicity_primary_int} we show the number of charged particles (charged particle multiplicity, $N_{\rm Charged}\simeq N_{\pi^\pm}^{(0)}$) from the different origins.
+The new physics induced air-showers have larger $N_{\rm Charged}$.
+We used hadronic interaction models, {\tt QGSJET II-04} \cite{Ostapchenko:2010vb} and {\tt EPOS LHC} \cite{Pierog:2013ria} for calculation.